 The construction of new buildings is charged a zero rate of VAT, provided the supply in question is for a social purpose.
 In effect, this means that only the construction of new houses, dwellings and buildings with a charitable purpose is zero-rated.
-Generally VAT is charged at the standard rate - currently 20% - on all repair, renovation and maintenance work whatever the status of the building concerned, although a reduced rate of 5% is charged on the conversion or renovation of some types of residential building.
+Generally, VAT is charged at the standard rate - currently 20% - on all repair, renovation and maintenance work whatever the status of the building concerned.
+This includes repair work carried out on churches.
+HMRC publish detailed guidance on the way construction work is charged VAT.